 Paul has long been active as a volunteer in conservation in New England, having served on numerous boards and committees.
-He is also active nationally, and has served since 2002 on the Executive Committee (including President for two years) of the National Estuarine Research Reserve Association, a Washington D.C.-based nonprofit that works on behalf of the 29 estuarine research reserves throughout the nation.
+He is also active nationally, and has served since 2002 on the Executive Committee (including President for two years) of the National Estuarine Research Reserve Association, the nonprofit that works on behalf of all estuarine research reserves throughout the nation.

 Paul enjoys wildlife watching, hiking, fishing, skiing, and cycling.
 He lives in Kennebunk.